 Bahrain

-Endangered Scholars Worldwide is deeply concerned with the imprisonment, mistreatment, and surveillance of pro-democracy leaders and joins the signatories of the open letter demanding the immediate release of Abduljalil Al-Singace and all other imprisoned opposition leaders.
-ESW asks for the international community’s full attention and that all efforts be made to get the Bahraini government to honor their obligations under international humanitarian law and human rights treaties, including free and unhindered healthcare access to prisoners, the end of physical and psychological torture, and the revoking of the death sentences, as well as investigating reports of abuse.
+Endangered Scholars Worldwide (ESW) is closely monitoring the systematic suppression of academic freedom in Bahrain.
+We are deeply concerned with the imprisonment, mistreatment, and surveillance of pro-democracy leaders.
+We join the signatories of the open letter in demanding the immediate release of Abduljalil Al-Singace and all other imprisoned opposition leaders.
+ESW asks for the international community’s full attention to what is happening in Bahrain and that all efforts be made to get the Bahraini government to honor their obligations under international humanitarian law and human rights treaties, including free and unhindered healthcare access to prisoners, the end of physical and psychological torture, and the revoking of the death sentence, as well as to investigate reports of abuse.
+We urge the Bahraini government to uphold the rights of scholars, students, and activists.

 Please send appeals to the following: